 Pay by Paypal below, or contact us to pay by bank transfer.

-- 13 nights single* accommodation with breakfast
+- 14 nights accommodation with breakfast

 - Special photography permits to photograph the ghost town when it is closed to the general public